-“Pickles, you bring that back here right now!”
+The dog story starts with; “Pickles, you bring that back here

 The kids were happy and the dads were pretty proud of their new invention.
 The next weekend they introduced pickleball to friend Barney McCallum.
 The three men wrote down the first official rules of the game.
 Pickleball has three unique attributes that you won’t find in any other racquet sport: the serve position, the double-bounce rule and the no-volley zone.

 Serve position- You put one foot in, you keep one foot out, you keep one foot in and…you serve the ball.
 An inconvenient tree in the Pritchard’s yard made it necessary for one side to serve with one foot inside the court.
 To keep the game fair, both sides were allowed to have one foot across the baseline when serving.
 The tree is no longer part of every pickleball game, but this unique service rule is.

 Double-bounce rule-In the early days (literally like the first two days pickleball was played) the server had a huge advantage.
 The player receiving the serve would have to wait for the ball to bounce.
 The server, meanwhile, could be in position for a quick return off the volley.
 The three founding fathers added the double bounce rule to take this advantage away.
 Now, the receiving team and the server must both hit their first shots off the bounce.
 After that, the ball can be volleyed.